FASTER: A Font-Agnostic Scene Text Editing and Rendering Framework: Experiments

+\textbf{How effective is the Cascaded Self-Attention in USBs?} We investigated the influence of different attention mechanisms on image upsampling in FASTER.
+Initially, we evaluated the performance of isolated sigmoid attention by incorporating four sigmoid attention blocks in the USBs.
+Subsequently, we examined the integration of four self-attention blocks within the USB.
+Finally, combining two sigmoid and two self-attention blocks yielded superior metrics compared to previous experiments, as shown in Table \ref{tab:attention} using the dataset in ~\cite{qu2022exploring}.

-Our proposed pipeline was first guided by the concatenation of the input mask $m_A$ and a fixed mask $m_F$.
-Then, we ran an experiment to see what would happen if we only sent the fixed mask $m_F$ without concatenation.
-We also evaluated the efficacy of producing results from both binary source mask and image $I_A$.
-Table~\ref{tab:inputs} illustrates our strategy's effectiveness.
+\textbf{Concatenation Strategies and Input Combination:} Initially, our proposed pipeline was guided by concatenating the input mask $m_A$ with a fixed mask $m_F$.
+Then, we experimented to assess the outcome when only the fixed mask $m_F$ was utilized without concatenation.
+Additionally, we evaluated the effectiveness of producing results from both binary source mask and image $I_A$ as shown in Table~\ref{tab:inputs}.